Is Buying a Vacation Home in California Worth It?

-That’s what one of Elisabeth’s friends did, she says.
-They rent a $2,000/month apartment in the city, where they work during the week, and bought a $485,000 home in Sea Ranch for their days off.
+Elisabeth’s says she knows an SF couple who rent a $2,000/month apartment in the city, where they work and live during the week, and bought a $485,000 home in Sea Ranch for their days off.

 Yes, you will pay tax on rental income if let your home for more than two weeks a year.
 But the IRS allows deductions for rental expenses including maintenance, utility bills, and insurance.

 If you buy in an up-and-coming hot spot, your investment might gain significant value.

 Wonder which locales are hot?
 The vacation rental management website Vacasa studies the top 25 U.S. destinations to buy a vacation home, based on median home cost and capitalization rates (potential return on investment).
 Only one California town made the most recent list – Fort Bragg, where the median home sale price was $509,500 and the capitalization rate was 5.9%

 You’ll create memories that last a lifetime.

 You can’t put a price on all the holidays, birthdays, family vacations, and girls’ weekends that you’ll share in your second home with friends and family.
 Imagine all the s’mores melted.
 The puzzles completed.
 The wine bottles emptied.
 The meals cooked together while singing and dancing à la “The Big Chill” (gratuitous ’80s movie reference).

 Elisabeth sums it up like this: “The real reason to buy a second house is because you are in love with it.”